isabelcosta/isabelcosta.github.io/content/talks/index.md

 draft: false
 ---

 I enjoy talking about Open Source and, at times, sharing my experience as a developer in Tech.

-You can find the slides for my talks on [Speaker Deck](https://speakerdeck.com/isabelcmdcosta).
+Find my talks' slides on [Speaker Deck](https://speakerdeck.com/isabelcmdcosta).

 ### 2022